captainhookphp/captainhook/README.md

 # CaptainHook

-CaptainHook is an easy to use and very flexible git hook library for php developers.
+*CaptainHook* is an easy to use and very flexible git hook library for php developers.
-It allows you to configure your git hook actions with a simple json file.
+It enables you to configure your git hook actions in a simple json file.

-Use CaptainHook to validate commit messages, ensure code quality or run your unit tests before you commit or push changes to git.
+You can use *CaptainHook* to validate your commit messages, ensure code quality or run unit tests before you commit or push changes to git.

-You can either run cli commands, use CaptainHooks build in validators, or write your own PHP classes that get executed by git.
+You can either run cli commands, use some build in validators, or write your own PHP classes that get executed by *CaptainHook*.

 [![Latest Stable Version](https://poser.pugx.org/sebastianfeldmann/captainhook/v/stable.svg?v=1)](https://packagist.org/packages/sebastianfeldmann/captainhook)